Lomami Province

 Lomami is one of the 21 newest provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Lomami, Kasaï-Oriental, and Sankuru provinces are the result of the dismemberment of the former Kasaï-Oriental province.
 Lomami was formed from the Kabinda district and the independently administered city of Mwene-Ditu.
 The town of Kabinda was elevated to capital city of the new province.

 History

 Formerly part of the Lualaba district in what is now Katanga (1908-1947), it became part of Kasaï-Oriental in 1965.
 It was created in 2015 following the split of the historical Kasaï-Oriental province, as provided for in the 2005 constitution.

+Administration

+Lomami is divided in to five territories and two independently administered cities.